christiancagnazzo/StudyPlanApp/README.md

 ## Database Tables

-- Table `course` - serve a memorizzare le informazioni di ogni corso, quali codice, nome, cfu, il suo corso propedeutico, se ce l'ha, e il limite di studenti, se ce l'ha
+- Table `course` - is used to store the information of each course, such as code, name, cfu, its preparatory course, if it has it, and the limit of students, if it has it
-- Table `incompatibleCourse` - contiene le coppie di corsi incompatibili
+- Table `incompatibleCourse` - contains pairs of incompatible courses
-- Table `user` - contiene gli utenti e le loro informazioni quali id, email, nome, password e salt
+- Table `user` - contains users and their information such as id, email, name, password and salt
-- Table `studyPlan` - contiene le informazioni dei piani di studi, ovvero id, tipo, l'utente a cui appartiene e il minimo e massimo di crediti in base al tipo di piano di studi
+- Table `studyPlan` - contains the information of the study plans, that is id, type, the user to which it belongs and the minimum and maximum of credits according to the type of study plan
-- Table `coursesStudyPlan` - tabella nata dalla relazione molti a molti tra "course" e "studyPlan"; memorizza i corsi assegnati ad ogni piano di studi
+- Table `coursesStudyPlan` - table born from the many to many relationship between "course" and "studyPlan"; memorizes the courses assigned to each study plan

 ## Main React Components

-- `StudyPlanApp` (in `StudyPlanApp/StudyPlanApp.js`): componente principale, definisce le route dell'applicazione e quali componenti renderizzare
+- `StudyPlanApp` (in `StudyPlanApp/StudyPlanApp.js`): main component, defines the application routes and which components to render
-- `LoginForm` (in `StudyPlanApp/Layout/Login.js`): contiene il form per effettuare il login
+- `LoginForm` (in `StudyPlanApp/Layout/Login.js`): contains the form to login
-- `LoggedHomeLayout` (in `StudyPlanApp/Layout/Home.js`): componente che costruisce l'homepage dell'utente loggato, visualizzando a sinistra i corsi, e a destra informazioni sull'utente oltre al piano di studi, se esistente.
-Inoltre, presenta dei bottoni per creare, modificare, salvare o cancellare il piano di studi.
+- `LoggedHomeLayout` (in `StudyPlanApp/Layout/Home.js`): component that builds the homepage of the logged in user, displaying on the left courses, and on the right information about the user in addition to the study plan, if any.
+It also has buttons to create, edit, save, or delete the plan
-- `CourseList` (in `StudyPlanApp/Courses/CourseList.js`): contiene la lista dei corsi offerti rappresentati dalla componente Courses/CourseRow
+- `CourseList` (in `StudyPlanApp/Courses/CourseList.js`): contains the list of courses offered represented by the Courses/CourseRow component
-- `CourseRow` (in `StudyPlanApp/Courses/CourseList.js`): rappresenta una riga che contiene un corso tra quelli offerti con tutte le sue informazioni, i messaggi di errore in caso di violazione dei vincoli e il bottone per aggiungerlo al piano di studi
+- `CourseRow` (in `StudyPlanApp/Courses/CourseList.js`): represents a line that contains a course among those offered with all its information, error messages in case of violation of constraints and the button to add it to the study plan
-- `StudyPlan` (in `StudyPlanApp/StudyPlan/StudyPlan.js`):  contiene la lista dei corsi aggiunti al piano di studi rappresentati dalla componente StudyPlan/CourseRow
+- `StudyPlan` (in `StudyPlanApp/StudyPlan/StudyPlan.js`):  contains the list of courses added to the study plan represented by the StudyPlan/CourseRow component
-- `CourseRow` (in `StudyPlanApp/StudyPlan/StudyPlan.js`): rappresenta una riga che contiene un corso aggiunto al piano di studi e il pulsante per rimuoverlo dal piano di studi
+- `CourseRow` (in `StudyPlanApp/StudyPlan/StudyPlan.js`): represents a line that contains a course added to the study plan and the button to remove it from the study plan
-- `StudentInfo` (in `StudyPlanApp/StudyPlan/StudyPlan.js`): contiene informazioni sull'utente e sul piano di studi attuale, quali cfu e tipo
+- `StudentInfo` (in `StudyPlanApp/StudyPlan/StudyPlan.js`): contains information about the user and the current study plan, such as cfu and type

 ## Screenshot